Papaai2/Test2/tasks.md

     -   Efficient pagination to handle a large number of log entries.
 -   **Audit Trail (`admin/audit_logs.php`)**: The system logs key administrator actions, such as device updates and log fetching, for accountability.
 -   **Leave Management (Foundation)**:
 -   CRUD interface for `Leave Types` is implemented in `admin/leave_management.php`.
 -   A page for viewing team vacation requests (`reports/manager_history.php`) is available for managers.
+-   The API endpoint for fetching leave calendar data (`api/get_leave_calendar.php`) is available.
 -   Bulk operations API (`api/bulk_operations.php`) exists for resetting leave balances and performing annual accruals.

 ### **V. User Interface & Experience**